ITU-BDSA23-GROUP10/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others
 The use of LLMs like ChatGPT and Copilot has been documented on github commits as a co-author when used.
 You can see the number of these commits on the page linked here: [ChatGPT Co-authored commits](https://github.com/ITU-BDSA23-GROUP10/Chirp/graphs/contributors).
 Sadly the page that shows the actual commits doesn't have the commits that it contributed on as these were done on separate branches whose commits seem to not carry over to the main branch's working tree.

+# References
+This section is a collection of the references used in this report with date stamps.
+The references are in the order they appear in the report are and numbered the same here as in the report.

 # Appendix